chromeos/chromeos.dev/pages/en/android/camera-orientation.md

 ### Sensor Orientation

 Formally speaking, sensor orientation is measured by the degrees an output image from the sensor needs to be rotated clockwise to match the natural orientation of the device.
 Put differently, sensor orientation is the number of degrees a sensor is rotated counterclockwise before being mounted on the device.
-When looking at the screen, the rotation seems to be in the counterclockwise direction, this is because the rear-camera sensor is installed on the “back” side of the device.
+When looking at the screen, the rotation seems to be in the clockwise direction, this is because the rear-camera sensor is installed on the “back” side of the device.

 According to [Android 10 Compatibility Definition 7.5.5 Camera Orientation](https://source.android.com/compatibility/android-cdd#7_5_5_camera_orientation), front and rear-facing cameras “MUST be oriented so that the long dimension of the camera aligns with the screen’s long dimension.”.